ShizukaDonaghue/happy-beans/TESTING.md

 * **Integrity Error for Slug Key Value Violation**

   ***Issue:***
-During the manual testing, when a recipe titled "Bob" was submitted in the deployed site, server error 500 occured.
+During the manual testing, when a recipe titled "Bob" was submitted in the deployed site, server error 500 occurred.
-The error in the development environment showed that it was caused by the duplicate key value as there was already a slug value "Bob" existed in the database and the slug key value must be unique.
+The error in the development environment showed that it was caused by the duplicate key value as there was already a slug value "Bob" existing in the database and the slug key value must be unique.

   <img src="docs/images/testing/server-error-500.png" width=700>